ossf/s2c2f/specification/framework.md

 <img alt="secure package icon" src="../images/secure-package-icon.png" width=15%>

-# Open Source Software (OSS) Secure Supply Chain (SSC) Framework Simplified Requirements
+# Secure Supply Chain Consumption Framework (S2C2F) Simplified Requirements

 This document is provided &quot;as-is.&quot; Information and views expressed in this document, including URL and other Internet Web site references, may change without notice.
 You bear the risk of using it.